Religion in the Sasanian Empire: Zurvanism

+Zurvanism started to decline after the fall of the Sasanian empire and had entirely disappeared by the 10th century.

+Mazdakism

+Mazdakism was another branch of Zoroastrianism which arose during the Sasanian Empire.
+It was founded by the Zoroastrian mobad Zaradust-e Khuragen but is named after Mazdak, a powerful mobad who its most prominent advocate.

+The Mazdak movement was nonviolent and called for the sharing of wealth, women and property, sometimes compared to communism by academics.
+It consisted of theological teachings and advocated for political and social reforms, such as the distribution of the royal granaries.
+It was used by the Sasanian emperor Kavadh I to curb the power of the nobility and clergy during his first reign.

+Christianity

+Christianity was a religious minority in the Sasanian Empire, having spread there during the Parthian era.
+Sasanian Christians were sometimes persecuted on account of the religious tensions between Christianity and Zoroastrianism.
+These persecutions became more common after Christianity became the official religion of the Sasanian's main rival, the Roman Empire (and later Byzantine Empire).
+However, Christians were mainly tolerated by the Sasanians and helped contribute to Sasanian society.
+The primary branch of Christianity within the Sasanian Empire was the Church of the East, which was founded in Iran at the Council of Seleucia-Ctesiphon in 410.

 Manichaeism

 It appears from various accounts that the second Sassanian king, Shapur I, was tolerant of foreign religions and ideas.
 Mani appeared during Shapur's time and reached Shapur's presence and was allowed to spread his religion.
 The spread of the sect of Shi'ism in Sassanian lands, which had a long-lasting effect, was due to this spirit of tolerance, which was undoubtedly not to Kartir's advantage.

 The third Sassanian king, Hormizd I, also supported Mani Nazar and protected him from the persecution of opponents in his palace in Babylon.
 He also showed interest in Kartir, Mani's enemy, and even gave him the hat and waistcoat that were signs of nobility, placing him in the ranks of the great men of the time.

 Anahita

 Temple of Anahita, Bishapur

 The Temple of Anahita in Bishapur, located in the city of Kazerun.
 This building was built in the third century AD by order of Shapur I, the Sassanid king.